OPEC and allies to consider significant oil output cuts as coronavirus hits demand

 VIENNA (Reuters) - OPEC and its allies will consider making substantial oil production cuts to lift prices that have been battered by the coronavirus outbreak, Algeria’s oil minister said on Tuesday, as ministers began arriving for talks in Vienna this week.

+The group known as OPEC+ is expected to consider deepening its existing cuts by removing a further 1 million bpd, although Russia has so far proved reluctant to back that proposal despite a 20% fall in oil prices since the start of the year.

-The Organization of the Petroleum Exporting Countries and allies including Russia, a group known as OPEC+, have an existing deal in place to cut output from Jan.
+The Organization of the Petroleum Exporting Countries, Russia and other producers already have a deal in place to cut output from Jan.
 1 by 2.1 million barrels per day (bpd), a figure that includes additional voluntary cuts by Saudi Arabia.

-But this has not been enough to counter the impact of the virus outbreak on China, the world’s biggest oil importer, and around the world, as factories are disrupted, fewer people travel and other business slows, curbing demand for oil.
+But that has not been enough to counter the impact of the virus on China, the world’s biggest oil importer, and on the global economy, as factories are disrupted, fewer people travel and other business slows, curbing oil demand.

-The OPEC meeting, however, has been somewhat overshadowed by the coronavirus, with officials having considered whether to talks should be held in person or by video.
-OPEC said the number of delegates attending the meeting would be limited and journalists, who usually chase ministers, would not be allowed into OPEC headquarters.
+As other international conferences and gatherings have been scrapped because of the virus, OPEC officials considered whether talks should be held in person or by video.
+On Tuesday, the group announced that the number of delegates attending would be limited and journalists, who usually chase ministers, would not be allowed into OPEC’s Vienna headquarters.

 “It will be difficult diplomatically.
 Ministers shake hands, hug, kiss (on cheeks).
 What will we do?” one delegate said.

-Before this week’s gathering, sources said Saudi Arabia and some others producers had proposed cutting another 1 million bpd of output in the second quarter of 2020 while extending the existing pact beyond its March expiry.
+Before this week’s meeting, sources said Saudi Arabia and some others producers had proposed extending the existing pact beyond its March expiry until the end of 2020 while also cutting another 1 million bpd of output only for the second quarter.

-Russia, which has indicated support for an extension, has so far proved reluctant to swing behind the proposal for deeper cuts, even though oil prices have tumbled by 20% since the start of the year to about $52 a barrel LCOc1.
+Russia, which has indicated support for an extension, has yet to swing behind the proposal for deeper cuts, even though oil prices have tumbled to about $52 a barrel LCOc1.

+At that level, many OPEC states will struggle to balance their budgets, although President Vladimir Putin has said that current price was acceptable to Moscow.

+A cut in U.S. interest rates on Tuesday supported oil prices, but they took another brief knock when an OPEC+ panel, the Joint Technical Committee (JTC), recommended a further cut of 600,000 bpd in the second quarter, the same level it recommended last month.

 “We will discuss the possibility of a new substantial cut by withdrawing from the market the quantities that are not consumed due to the coronavirus (outbreak),” Algerian oil minister and OPEC President Mohamed Arkab told state news agency APS.